 Bundled tickets are also available for purchase at the Klausen Synagogue and the Pinkas Synagogue.
 Or online at the museum’s e-shop here.

-Check hours for each individual site before you go, remembering that the sites will be closed on Saturdays and Jewish holidays and will have limited hours on Fridays.
+Check hours for each site before you go, remembering that the sites will be closed on Saturdays and Jewish holidays and will have limited hours on Fridays.

 The hardest site to visit is the Old-New Synagogue, which gets really crowded due to its popularity and its small size.
 Get here when it opens at 09:00 to beat the crowds.
 (Remember that Prague is a late-night city and you’ll have the streets to yourself before 10:00!